 I raised the anchor and departed from Dentro on 0745.
 I raised the mainsail and opened the genoa.
 Fortunately we are on starboard (right) tack and the headsail sheet uses the winch that works.
-There is enough wind to sail.
-It is very nice not to hear the bloody engine.
+There was enough wind to sail.
+It was very nice not to hear the bloody engine.

 While under way, I primed the watermaker and started it.
-It works fine.
-The new stainless steel T joints are working well and there are no leaks.
+It worked fine.
+The new stainless steel T-joints were working well and there were no leaks.

 We reached Dhespotico at 1420.
 After entering the protected channel between Dhespotico island and Antiparos, the sea was calm but the wind was gusting violently with very frequent gusts exceeding 65 knots.
 I turned on the motor and headed into the wind to lower the sail.
 During this operation we were hit by an exceptionally violent gust and the sail flapped with such force that several of its plastic slides broke.
 I was lucky that the actual sail did not tear.
 Unfortunately, I did not have enough spare slides so, in effect, I was left without the main sail.